neelabhR/LifeLine/README.md

 # Welcome to LifeStream!

 Hi!
-I'm Neelabh, developer of **LifeStream**.
+I'm Neelabh Raktim Parsar, developer of **LifeStream**.
 It is an online **blood bank** where you can request for blood and become a donor.
 Through this website you can get all the details of the donor and can contact him through email, phone, **inbuilt chat**.
 The Donor Will Be Notified Through An Email After Your Request.
 The Donor Can Also Delete The Data From The Website After Donation Otherwise It'll Be Deleted After 7 days of Request.